Andalucia – 5 nights

 Mainly small, locally-owned pensions and hotels with a typically Spanish feel.
 The final hotel in Ronda is a delight but do beware, the breakfast offering is simple so you may like to go for a second breakfast in the town.
 The other standard B&Bs and hotels are all booked on a B&B basis, as there’s plenty of choice for dinner in the villages where you’ll stay.
-The upgrade hotel in Benaojan is renowned for its food and dinner is included in the upgrade price.
+The alternative accommodation available in Zahara is a renowned and popular restaurant with good rooms above and dinner is included here.
+The hotel in Benaojan is also renowned for its food and, again, dinner is included in the upgrade price.

 One of On Foot’s favourite hotels.
 Stay in style and comfort in former minor ‘palace’.
 Additional supplements for weekend and high season stays.

 Zahara de la Sierra – Los Tadeos (B&B)

 A family-run pension with excellent restaurant and views.Website

 Zahara de la Sierra – Al Lago (dinner,B&B)

 A noted restaurant with stylish rooms over.
 Family run.
 (2 nights stay minimum)Website

 Grazalema – Casa de las Piedras (B&B)

 A simple, old inn on a Moorish plan near the main square and restaurant area.Website